coderefinery/documentation/content/writing-readme-files.md

   ![please replace with alt text](https://img.shields.io/badge/anytext-youlike-blue)
   ```

 - Know about other tips and tricks?
-Please share them with others.
+Please share them (send a pull request to this lesson).
 ````